romarcg/thymio_course_skeleton/how_to_thymio/README.md

 2. Press the `left` arrow to select a mode (down off, down-left AP, left .
 3. Press the `middle` button to confirm the selection.

-## Power off:
+## Power off (important!)

-> **Improperly powering-off the MyT could result in a corrupted power-on process**
+> **Improperly powering-off the MyT could result in a corrupted storage, which creates problems during the power-on process**

 To properly power-off the MyT:

-1. Press and hold the `back` arrow (about 5s) until a sound is triggered.
+1. Press and hold the `back` arrow (about 5s) until a sound is played.
 This will start the shutdown process of both the base and the main computer.
 2. Wait until the base restarts (there will be a short sound).
 This will be an indication that the main computer has turned-down correctly.
 Additionally, verify that only the red LED on top of the main computer is on, the blue one should be off.
-> As the base has restarted lights should be on (this is normal).
+> As the base has restarted, the lights on the base should be on.
+This is expected.
 3. At this point turn down the main switch of the main computer.
 4. Press and hold the middle button on the base until this is switched off.
-A sound will be triggered and the lights will turn off.
+A sound will be triggered and the lights on the base will turn off.

-## Update software in MyT
+## Update the MyT software

 > This process is only for internal development **do not** use it unless it is explicitly requested.